awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

 ## Step 5: Test the Deployment<a name="bulk-deploy-cli-test"></a>

- If needed, find the ID of your bulk deployment by using ListBulkDeployments command\.
+ Use the ListBulkDeployments command to find the ID of your bulk deployment\.

 ```
 aws greengrass list-bulk-deployments